-Buying and registering property in the Czech Republic
+Buying property in the Czech republic

 The Czech Republic is popular among foreign buyers for its low prices, great scenery and fantastic architecture.
 There are no property restrictionson for